thevinodpatidar/shadcn-font-picker/README.md

 # Google Font Picker Component for shadcn/ui

 A beautiful and functional Google Font picker component built with shadcn/ui.
-This component allows users to search, filter, and preview Google Fonts directly in their application.
+This component allows users to search, filter, and preview Google Fonts directly in their application with optimized performance using virtualized rendering.

 ## Features

 - 🔍 Search fonts by name
 - 🗂️ Filter fonts by category (serif, sans-serif, display, handwriting, monospace)
-- ⚖️ Select font weights
-- 👀 Live font preview
+- 👀 Live font preview with smooth loading
 - 📱 Responsive design
 - ♿ Accessible UI components
 - 🎨 Customizable styling
+- ⚡ Virtualized list rendering for optimal performance
+- 🎯 Configurable dimensions and appearance

 ## Prerequisites